 Delaware Medicare Supplement plans work alongside Original Medicare to give beneficiaries more well-rounded coverage.
-Often called Medigap plans, they cover gaps left by traditional Medicare, which often leave enrollees with substantial medical costs.
+Often called Medigap plans, they cover gaps left by traditional Medicare, leaving enrollees with substantial medical costs.

 The federal government standardizes these plans, meaning their benefits don’t change state-to-state or with different carriers.
 However, monthly premiums vary with different carriers and depend on various other factors.

 Delaware Medigap enrollment & coverage chart per letter plan

 Currently, about 64,170 residents are enrolled in a Delaware Medigap plan.
 Percentage-wise, this figure accounts for about 35.1%.
 In the U.S., the total number of residents enrolled in a Medigap plan is around 13,990,820.

 What are the most popular Medigap plans in Delaware?

 Most Delaware residents are enrolled in Plan F. While this plan typically carries higher monthly premiums than other plans, many prefer it due to its comprehensive coverage.